IP phones are the endpoints of a telephone system using VoIP technology. IP phones are often referred to as VoIP or SIP phones.

 Video calls are a feature of the advanced models of VoIP phones.
 Softphones usually possess video features as well, using the device’s camera.

-The desk IP phones, also called hard phones, are used as traditional office phones on a user’s desk.
+Desk IP phones, or hard phones, are used as traditional office phones on a user’s desk.
 They are designed to be reliable and easy to use.
-They usually have a standard set of functionality buttons, similar to those of the analog desk phones.
-So the staff can adjust to using the VoIP technology is practically a very short time.
+They usually have a standard set of functionality buttons, similar to analog desk phones.
+So the staff can adjust to using the VoIP technology in practically a very short time.

 Desk phones are your best choice in case: